-The calculation for this indicator allows for duplication of students in the denominator as well as the numerator because students take CRCT assessments in each subject area.
-The denominator value is the aggregate count of FAY students with a CRCT score.
-The numerator value is the count of FAY students with a CRCT score at the Exceeds level.
+The calculation for this indicator allows for duplication of students in the denominator as well as the numerator because students take EOG assessments in each subject area.
+The denominator value is the aggregate count of FAY students with an EOG score.
+The numerator value is the count of FAY students with an EOG score at the Exceeds level.
 Using the data file for each content area assessment found on the portal CCRPI report, set the following filters: